 Fr.
 Wooton of St. Patrick’s is hosting a pilgrimage to the Holy Land October 1-12, 2018, and a $500 deposit reserves your spot.
 The height of the trip will be a visit to the Church of the Holy Sepulchre, but you will also visit Mt.
 Nebo, where Moses was laid to rest; the ancient city of Petra; Nazareth, where you will celebrate Mass and visit Mary’s well; Bethlehem, the birthplace of Jesus; and Cana, the site of Jesus’ first miracle, where married couples will have the opportunity to renew their vows.
-If you have any questions, please pick up a packet in the gathering area, or contact Fr.
+If you have any questions, please contact Fr.
 Wooton at 202-277-2883 or email@example.com.

 Sunday Readers: Joe Pauli, Cheryl Pauli (EM)